kbaseincubator/kbase-ds-widget-tool/docs/dev-notes.md

-To apply this to the server, you should keep a copy of the server file next to the generated one, and swapt it out in the compile task of the Makefile.
+To apply this to the server, you should keep a copy of the server file next to the generated one, and swap it out in the compile task of the Makefile.

 e.g.